 Some people love Christmas, some people hate it.
 I oscillate between the two.
 Generally, I enjoy Christmas day, but can’t stand all the hoopla of the whole holiday season.
 I’m not Christian (or religious at all), so it can be a challenge to find meaning in Christmas beyond consumerism – gifts and food, and lots of them.
 Not to knock gifts and food, but if you’re looking for real joy in Christmas, gifts and food alone isn’t going to do it.

 Christmas is a challenge to my more minimalist and anti-consumerism values.
 But that’s not a bad thing, because preparing for Christmas prompts me to pause, reflect and clarify my intentions.
-That leads to my must haves for mindful and meaningful Christmas.
+That leads to my must haves for a mindful and meaningful Christmas.

 Christmas must haves